Inference based on Kotlarski's Identity: Linear Complex-Valued Moment Restrictions

 \begin{theorem}[Linear Complex-Valued Moment Restrictions] For every joint distribution $P$ of $(Y_1,Y_2)$ satisfying Assumption \ref{a:continuous_independence} for (\ref{eq:main}), holds for every real $t$, where $\mathbb{E}_P$ is the expectation under $P$. \end{theorem}

 A proof is provided in Appendix \ref{sec:theorem:moment_condition}.

-\begin{remark} Taking a few more steps beyond the claim in Theorem \ref{theorem:moment_condition} will lead us to the identification result of Lemma \ref{lemma:kotlarski} under the additional assumption of the invertibility or non-vanishing characteristic functions (also known as the completeness).
-For the purpose of inference, however, it is not essential to solve the inverse problem, and thus we stop short of obtaining the explicit formula (\ref{eq:kotlarski_identity}), and only use the moment condition (\ref{eq:moment_condition}).
+\begin{remark} Taking a few more steps beyond the claim in Theorem \ref{theorem:moment_condition} will lead us to the identification result of Lemma \ref{lemma:kotlarski} under the additional assumption of the invertibility or non-vanishing characteristic functions (also known as the completeness) -- see \citet{dhaultfoeuille:2011}.\footnote{\citet{evdokimov2012some} provides a relaxed assumption for the identification.} For the purpose of inference, however, it is not essential to solve the inverse problem, and thus we stop short of obtaining the explicit formula (\ref{eq:kotlarski_identity}), and only use the moment condition (\ref{eq:moment_condition}).
 This idea is analogous to that of \citet{santos2011instrumental,santos2012inference}, where robust inference for functional parameters is conducted without assuming the completeness. \end{remark}